 The World Overview of Conservation Approaches and Technologies (WOCAT) is a global Network that was established in 1992.
 The WOCAT Network launched efforts to compile, document, evaluate, share, disseminate, and apply sustainable land management (SLM) knowledge.
 It was far ahead of others in recognizing the vital importance of SLM and the pressing need for corresponding knowledge management.
 In early 2014, WOCAT’s growth and ongoing improvement culminated in its being officially recognized by the UNCCD as the primary recommended Global SLM Database for best practices.
-WOCAT works in the line of its strategy, which is a product of experiences gathered in the WOCAT programme since its launch.
-The WOCAT Strategy resulted from an internal evaluation and consultation on the future of the programme, in which all Consortium partners were involved.
+The work of WOCAT is guided by the WOCAT Strategy which is a product of experiences gathered in the WOCAT programme since its launch.

 Poor land and water management and a lack of appropriate governance and regulatory frameworks to deal with increasing pressure on limited resources lead to degradation of the land resources upon which rural communities and society as a whole depend.

 Without effective knowledge management and decision support tools and processes, land resource management will remain ineffective, all too often overlooking, ignoring, or only selectively applying valuable knowledge and experience gained over the years in various regions.

 The vision of WOCAT is to improve land resources and ecosystems (including soils, water, flora, and fauna) and people’s livelihoods by sharing, enhancing, and using knowledge on sustainable land management (SLM).

 The mission of WOCAT is to support adaptation, innovation, and decision-making around SLM.
 This includes:

 activities are aimed at facilitating cost-effective investments in – and

 scaling up of – SLM, gradually reducing land degradation.

 The global WOCAT Network is formalized and